 Consumer Medicine Information

-Famciclovir is an antiviral medicine is used to treat shingles in adults and adolescents.
+Famciclovir is used to treat shingles in adults and adolescents.

 How it works